IshlahulHanif/Machine-Learning/README.md

 # Linear-Regression
 Sample codes of how to predict a value using linear regression

-This code require some python packages:
+This code require some python packages: Numpy, Pandas, Matplotlib, Seaborn and Scikit Learn
--Numpy
--Pandas
--Matplotlib
--Seaborn
--Scikit-Learn